PAARKAVYB/mdp-representation/README.md

 # MDP REPRESENTATION

 ## AIM:
-To represent a Markov Decision Process(MDP) problem in the following ways.
+To represent a Markov Decision Process (MDP) problem in the following ways.

     1.Text representation
     2.Graphical representation
-    3.Python - Dictonary representation
+    3.Python - Dictionary representation

 ## PROBLEM STATEMENT:

 ### PROBLEM DESCRIPTION
-Consider a situation a player(AGENT) is playing in the football field.The aim of the player is to place the ball in goal state.
+Consider a situation a player (AGENT) is playing in the football field.
+The aim of the player is to place the ball in goal state.

 ### STATE SPACE
 {BAP,BG,BOB,BWP} - {0,1,2,3} where,